DC FanDome: How to attend the free virtual convention, and what to watch for

 Biggest events

-You can read through the entire schedule online, but here are some highlights:
+You can read through the entire DC FanDome schedule online, but here are some highlights:

 Wonder Woman: 1984